minirop/hso-page-builder/readme.md

 How to build:
 -------------

-You need Qt at least 5.15 and GCC 9 or later.
+You need Qt 5 (minimum version unknown, maybe 5.9 or 5.12) and a C++20 compiler like GCC 9 or later (clang and MSVC have not been tested).

     $ qmake